datasaker/agent-doc/gitbook/en/install-guide/container/docker/dsk-elasticsearch-agent.md

 ## Did you run the DataSaker predecessor?

 If the preceding task of `DataSaker` has not been carried out in the current Docker environment, please proceed with the preceding task of `DataSaker` first.
-[DataSaker predecessor](dsk-elasticsearch-agent/en/$%7BPREPARATION\_MANUAL\_KR%7D/)
+[DataSaker predecessors] (README.md)

 ## Install the Elasticsearch agent

 ### 1. Register Elasticsearch agent settings

-To connect the agent, the host and port address of the Elasticsearch server to be collected must be set on the agent.
+In order to connect the agent, the host and port address of the Elasticsearch server to be collected must be set on the agent.
 ```shell
  DSK_ES_URI=http(s)://<user>:<password>@<host>:<port>
 ```